R3 data recovery logo

 Today the server room has just one of the original racks and still has over 60 TB of temporary storage but that's just for memory sticks and relatively small amounts of temporary storage.

-The big growth in DR is from memory sticks, SSD and servers, in particular cloud based solutions such as virtual servers.
+The big growth in DR is from memory sticks, SSD, and servers, in particular cloud-based solutions such as virtual servers.

-The largest RAID array recovered during 2015 was 55 TB it was one storage unit with several RAID 5 volumes, numerous VM's and interlinked databases between virtual servers.
-In 2016 we will see arrays with ten times that storage capacity fail despite backups and redundancy and it affects dozens or even hundreds of virtual servers and 10,000 of users.
+The largest RAID array recovered during 2015 was 55 TB it was one storage unit with several RAID 5 volumes, numerous VMs, and interlinked databases between virtual servers.
+In 2016 we will see arrays with ten times that storage capacity fail despite backups and redundancy and it affects dozens or even hundreds of virtual servers and 10 of thousands of users.

 Pricing of data recovery many years ago was per GB because of the physical processing time cost.
-Today some DR operations advertise “no per GB charges” but the reality is much of the average cost calculations are based on Terabytes..
+Today some DR operations advertise “no per GB charges” but the reality is that much of the average cost calculations are based on Terabytes..
 When finding a “real cost of data recovery” you need to be aware that any company advertising a sub £150 data recovery service is really quoting the data transfer portion of the cost for an amount of data that can transfer in say a day.
 Not the true recovery cost and associated donor(s) cleanroom and other tasks needed.

-The true cost of data recovery has come down in real terms in the last 15 years but the margins are tighter and the disparity of success rates greater.
+The true cost of data recovery has come down in real terms in the last 15 years but the margins are tighter and the disparity of success rates is greater.